[Interview] 2017: 'We're lucky Trump didn't know what he was doing'

 "Now, the US doesn't trade with Iran, but other people quietly do ...
 It's a mess," Applebaum said.

-One of Trump's most amoral moments came in 2019, when he tried to force Ukraine's president to fabricate dirt on his US election rival, Joe Biden, by threatening to cut off military aid to Ukraine.
+One of Trump's most amoral moments came in 2019, when he tried to extort Ukraine's president to fabricate dirt on his US-election rival, Joe Biden, by threatening to cut off military aid to Ukraine.

 It saw Trump impeached and almost lose office, but there were similar moments on the domestic front.

 "We've never had an American president before who said to the state of California: 'I won't help you with your fires because you don't vote for me'.
-Unthinkable, in the past, but that's what he [Trump] did," Applebaum said.
+Unthinkable, in the past, but that's what he [Trump] did," Applebaum said, referring to Californian wildfires of record proportions in summer 2020.

 Nadir